edemaine/meteor-solid/README.md

 The default setup just supports client-side `render`.
 Server code doesn't use the SolidJS compiler at all.

-If you want to use server-side rendering, set this to `true`.
+If you want to use Server-Side Rendering (SSR), set this to `true`.
 The same file will be compiled differently on client and server to enable server-side rendering + client-side hydration.